-- balance the interests of neighbouring properties looking to protect and preserve quality of life. - On March 9, 2021, Council passed Bylaw 1538/21, which supported an Agribusiness and Agritourism Review to be conducted through a community-based Task Force to assess this important topic. - This Review was designed, and Task Force mandated, to evaluate and bring forward recommendations to Council related to economic opportunities, regulatory requirements, landowner perspectives, and overall best practices for agribusiness and agritourism. - The scope of the Agribusiness and Agritourism Review, and the Task Force, was as follows: - Evaluate the current state of agribusiness and agritourism in Sturgeon County, including economic impact; any real or perceived barriers to agribusiness or agritourism growth and success; and identify the needs and expectations of Sturgeon County's businesses and landowners; - Review local, provincial, and national agribusiness and agritourism regulatory best practices; - Investigate and recommend appropriate licensing requirements or regulations related to hosting events on agricultural parcels; - Evaluate the real or perceived impacts (positive and negative) that agribusiness and agritourism operations of different types and sizes have on surrounding landowners; - Recommend and undertake an engagement and communication strategy with key stakeholders; - Produce a "What We Heard" report summarizing the consultation feedback and comments; and - Present a Final Report containing the Task Force findings and recommendations on potential regulations and policy for Council consideration. - On April 12, 2022, the Agribusiness and Agritourism Review Task Force presented its Recommendations Report to Council.
-County Administration has now taken those recommendations and provided implementation requirements, per Council direction. - A summary of the status of implementation of the Task Force recommendations are below (for more details on each recommendation see the Final Report in Attachment 2): - Recommendation 1 (Land Use Bylaw Amendments to Facilitate Diversified Agriculture) The proposed amendments to the Land Use Bylaw are captured within the next section of this Request for Decision and are provided in Bylaw 1597/22. - Recommendation 2 (Public Communications Plan) A public communications plan, with associated implementation and resourcing requirements, would be created.
-This would be brought forward for Council consideration concurrently with third reading of Bylaw 1597/22, if it proceeds.

-- Recommendation 3 (Temporary Fee Waivers for Existing Operators) Council may cancel fees and charges for existing operators.
+- identify the needs and expectations of Sturgeon County's businesses and landowners; - Review local, provincial, and national agribusiness and agritourism regulatory best practices; - Investigate and recommend appropriate licensing requirements or regulations related to hosting events on agricultural parcels; - Evaluate the real or perceived impacts (positive and negative) that agribusiness and agritourism operations of different types and sizes have on surrounding landowners; - Recommend and undertake an engagement and communication strategy with key stakeholders; - Produce a "What We Heard" report summarizing the consultation feedback and comments; and - Present a Final Report containing the Task Force findings and recommendations on potential regulations and policy for Council consideration. - On April 12, 2022, the Agribusiness and Agritourism Review Task Force presented its Recommendations Report to Council.
+A summary of the Task Force's recommendations are below, with implementation status (for more details on each recommendation see the attached Final Report Attachment 2): - Recommendation 1 (Land Use Bylaw Amendments to Facilitate Diversified Agriculture) The proposed amendments to the Land Use Bylaw are captured within the next section of this Briefing Note and are provided in Bylaw 1597/22 (Attachment 1). - Recommendation 2 (Public Communications Plan) A public communications plan, with associated implementation and resourcing requirements, will be presented for Council's consideration with third reading of Bylaw 1597/22, if it proceeds. - Recommendation 3 (Temporary Fee Waivers for Existing Operators) Council may cancel fees and charges for existing operators.
 This would be brought forward for Council consideration concurrently with third reading of Bylaw 1597/22, if it proceeds. - Recommendation 4 (Ongoing Economic Development Opportunities at Municipal Boards) At the May 12, 2022 Governance and Council Services Committee meeting, the Committee advised that it would await approval of Land Use Bylaw amendments prior to approving revised mandate letters for Boards and Committees. - Recommendation 5 (Application Matrix Trial) Administration will prepare and trial a matrix in the manner described in the Task Force report, for Council consideration before August 2024.
 The intensity matrix would be designed to assist in determining impacts of proposed development and may require conditions of development.
-The intensity matrix would also be used to determine a proposal's use between the Intensive Agriculture, Diversified Agriculture, and Agriculture Support Service uses. - Of note, for those operators who are currently operating non-permitted agritourism operations, this proposed bylaw would provide a pathway to come into Land Use Bylaw compliance.
-This does not negate the need for operators to ensure building, parking, traffic, and other safety or nuisance related requirements are attended to.
+The intensity matrix would also be used to determine a proposal's use between the Intensive Agriculture, Diversified Agriculture, and Agriculture Support Service uses.

+- For those operators who are currently operating non-permitted agritourism operations, this proposed bylaw amendment would provide a pathway to come into Land Use Bylaw compliance.
+This does not negate the need for operators to ensure building, parking, traffic, and other safety or nuisance related requirements are attended to. - For those operators who are currently operating permitted operations, this proposed bylaw amendment would have no effect.
+This bylaw amendment also has no effect on operators who are engaging in 'traditional' agriculture activities, such as the raising of crops or livestock.

-Recommended Land Use Bylaw Amendments (Recommendation 1)
+Recommended Land Use Bylaw Amendments